tydaeus/utility/js/ConvertMarkdownToHtml/readme.md

 This project aims to provide a relatively simply and easy-to-use utility for converting markdown documents to html.

 ## Usage - Commandline
-Use `node main FILE1...` to invoke the script on one or more files.
+Use `node main FILE1...` or `convertmarkdowntohtml.cmd FILE1...` to invoke the script on one or more files.
 An html file will be generated for each specified file, within the same directory.

 Files not ending in the `.md` extension will be ignored.